Scottish Welfare Fund

 All applicants must receive a letter to advise them of the decision made on their application but may be contacted by phone or email initially, or if they do not have an address for the Council to write to.

 Applicants can contact the Council’s Scottish Welfare Fund Team to be notified of the outcome.
-This can be by phone through Customer Services or by email.
+This can be by phone through Customer Services or by emailing customer services.

 Alternatively, you can apply for a Crisis Grant or Community Care Grant using the following methods: